nileane/TangerineUI-for-Mastodon/README.md

 *README still a WIP*

-Tangerine UI is a UI redesign I made for Mastodon's Web interface, using only pure CSS.
+Tangerine UI is a redesign of Mastodon's Web interface, using just CSS.

 Make your Mastodon Web interface a friendlier place.
-Tangerine features a soft orange palette, a bubblier look, and a more compact timeline that should be easier on your eyes.
+Tangerine UI features a soft orange palette, a bubblier look, and a more compact timeline that should be easier on your eyes.
 Also, Tangerine UI supports both dark and light modes.

 ## Live demo at [nileane.fr](https://nileane.fr)